 Yummy!
 And reason enough to cobble together an entire Regency outfit, no?
-Sarah was game as always despite her strong preference for the Brontës.
+Sarah (at left in cover photo) was game as always despite her strong preference for the Brontës.

 We came up with dresses (mine custom by Fashions from the Past, Sarah's a 60s formal transformed with her customary creativity and skill).
 Of course we needed bonnets, too, and thought it might be fun to create our own.

 First, I found an 18" wide straw hat for $3 (about as much as I was willing to risk) at a gift shop.
 Sarah found a slightly smaller, airier model for the same price at a thrift store.
 They're available at your big-box craft store, as well.

 I folded the hat and cut it not-quite-in-half (I'd be using the bigger piece), trimmed the pointed edges into curves, then encased the perimeter in lace to prevent unraveling and give it a tidy finish.
 Sarah used ribbon for this step.
 The tutorial suggests folded bias tape.

 Lining your bonnet is optional but really adds a lot and is well worth the effort.
 I used a chiffon sleeve cut from one of Sarah's projects.
 It was conveniently gathered into a decorative narrow cuff, so opposite the tutorial's advice, I attached it at the bottom edge first.
 I then spread out the loose fabric, trimmed it, rolled the raw edge twice, and stitched it around the brim.